xavier-rdo/my-tech-monitoring/README.md

     docker build -t my-tech-monitoring-db .
     ## Start the database container as daemon and map Postgres' port 5432 to host:
     docker run --name my-tech-monitoring-db-server -p 5432:5432 -e POSTGRES_PASSWORD=postgres -d my-tech-monitoring-db
-    ## Start the container once again to connect to the database through PSQL :
+    ## [Optional, for demo purposes only] Start the container once again in TTY mode in order to connect to the database through PSQL :
     docker run -it --rm --name my-tech-monitoring-db-cli --link my-tech-monitoring-db-server:postgres my-tech-monitoring-db psql -h postgres -U postgres
     ## Nota: Password for `postgres` role is `postgres`
     ## After connexion, switch to `app` database :